Cornell-SA-Tech/about/sa-reimbursement-how-to/README.md

 --

-1. Make sure your reimbursement request is approve by the VP of Finance / President of SA Email the VP of Finance a week in advance of your purchase.
+1. Make sure your reimbursement request is approve by the VP of Finance / President of SA.
+Email the VP of Finance a week in advance of your purchase.
 Sometimes, smaller things can be emailed a couple days in advance.
-If something is urgent, then include in your subject headline "urgent" and discuss with further. *You won't get a reimbursement if you ask after you made your purchase.*
+If something is urgent, then include in your subject headline "urgent" and discuss with further. **You won't get a reimbursement if you ask after you made your purchase.**

 2. You should get a reply within 2-3 days.
 Once it is approved, then you will fill out a reimbursement request which can be found [here](http://assembly.cornell.edu/uploads/Main/20120912_assemblies_reimbursement_request.pdf).
 It is a fillable PDF form so type everything out before submitting to Day Hall.
 You can find an example of a reimbursement request [here](example-reimbursement.pdf)